 To improve the lives of every Fijian, my Government is spending a great amount of money on roads, on water, on electricity and other services.
 I know some of you may still not have access to electricity or piped water.
 But many of you now enjoy these services for the first time.
-And my Government will continue its program of extending to as many people as possible across the country.
+And my Government will continue its program of extending them to as many people as possible across the country.
 We have also provided a lot of money for education - free schooling, free textbooks and subsidised transportation to school.
 We've massively expanded access to scholarships and tertiary loans to enable many more of our young people - your children and grandchildren - to gain access to higher learning.
 Those scholarships are being granted on the basis of merit, and merit alone.
-So that any child -- including the children of any farmer, anywhere in Fiji -- can earn good marks and go on to university and earn qualifications to get better jobs, start their own businesses and participate in our wider economy.
+So that any child -including the children of any farmer, anywhere in Fiji -- can earn good marks and go on to university and earn qualifications to get better jobs, start their own businesses and participate in our wider economy.

-When it comes to the sugar cane industry, there was no question that it was in steady decline until my Government intervened to put it on a better footing.
+I'd like to first speak directly to our cane farmers here today, I'd like to begin by recognising all of you for the work you put in every day to build this Industry.
+You are among the hardest working people in Fiji, and my Government supports you and stands with you - now and always.
+When it comes to the Sugar Cane Industry, there was no question that it was in steady decline until my Government intervened to put it on a better footing.
 For example, the amount of cane needed to produce sugar has been drastically reduced by making the process more efficient.
 The TCTS just a few years ago was about 13 or 14.
 Last year it was just over nine.